 We then head to Shey Marsh for birding around some open grassy areas and ponds.
 Just below the Shey Palace, we see a Eurasian Curlew walking in the grass.
-We also spot Indian Pond Heron, Black-throated Thrush and Blue Whistling Thrush, among other species.
+We also spot Indian Pond

 Ibisbill, observed foraging in the Indus River.